 Read More: Best Nerd Movies of All Time

-Madison is the resident of New Orleans and has suicidal tendencies.
-To overcome her mental instability, she meets up with Dr Elizabeth, who often videotapes her patient’s interviews.
-During her interviews, Madison reveals to Dr Elizabeth about her alter egos while being them – Madison herself, Alexis, Grace, Margaret, and a little blonde girl.
-As Madison meanders through her past and realises the horrid things she has done, she decides to lock herself inside her apartment and videotape everything that happens inside.
+Madison is a resident of New Orleans and has suicidal tendencies.
+To overcome her mental instability, she meets up with Dr. Elizabeth, who often videotapes her patient’s interviews.
+During her interviews, Madison reveals to Dr. Elizabeth about her alter egos while being them – Madison herself, Alexis, Grace, Margaret, and a little blonde girl.
+As Madison meanders through her past and realizes the horrid things she has done, she decides to lock herself inside her apartment and videotape everything that happens inside.
 After the 30th day, when Madison heads out to meet the doctor, she realizes that it was her who had the DID and the fact that she was presenting herself as the four other personalities.
-Later on, it is revealed to the audience that even Dr Elizabeth is an alter ego of Madison.
-Gritty, yet shocking and unpredictable towards the end, ‘Waking Madison’ is a one-time-watch.
+Later on, it is revealed to the audience that even Dr. Elizabeth is an alter ego of Madison.
+Gritty yet shocking and unpredictable towards the end, ‘Waking Madison’ is a one-time-watch.

 Read More: Best A24 Movies of All Time